rolltoheaven/googclone/README.md

-This is google close.
-I will probably gonna copy the google UI :)
+This is google clone.
+I will probably going tp copy the google UI :)